syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remark:**

-#NUM!-occurs when number is not a valid binary number or when number contains more than 10 characters.
+'#NUM!'-occurs when number is not a valid binary number or when number contains more than 10 characters.

 #### DEC2BIN